Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 7. Compare the cluster assignment with the label assignment done by the human beings
     1. If they are similar, the model works and has the same discrimination ability as a person.
 Now test it on unseen/new/novel data.
     2. If they are not similar, you need reevaluate you approach and try again (or quit)
+    3. If there some are consistent with human annotations while others don't fit, it would also be a good opportunity to revisit the spectrograms & .wav of those seemingly outliers, together with reexamining the original call type definitions.

 ![plan-visualization](images/plan.png)